bcm-uga/hadaca3/phase-1_2_3/bundle/overview.md

 - The **first edition** took place in 2018, in collaboration with the Data Institute at University Grenoble-Alpes.
 - The **second edition** was held in 2019, in partnership with the Ligue contre le Cancer and sponsored by EIT Health.
-- The **third edition** is set for December 2024, in collaboration with the M4DI project, part of the PEPR SantÃ© NumÃ©rique.
+- The **third edition** is set for December 2024, in collaboration with the M4DI project, part of the PEPR Santé Numérique.
 Visit the official website for details: http://hadaca3.sciencesconf.org.

 **Aim of the challenge**